Your money-making expert. Financial journalist, TV and radio personality.

 Get 10% on your savings with a site called Blend Network.

-However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself. i haven’t put a large amount in because I consider that it’s risky, but I was impressed enough to give it a go a year and a half ago and I’m still putting bits of cash in when a new property comes up for development.
+However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself. i haven’t put a large amount in because I consider that it’s risky, but I was impressed enough to give it a go two years ago and I’m still putting bits of cash in when a new property comes up for development.

 Blend Network provides money to small developers: really small – like people who are building a house or a development of a few flats.
 They purposely avoid London property as there isn’t so much potential there and prices are too high.
 They also only invest in affordable housing, not those crazy-priced properties that get bought by rich people who never live in them.

 And there’s a huge demand for this kind of property.
 Housing experts report that 40% of all new houses built every year need to be affordable homes, but 2016-2017 figures show that the figure was only 23%.
 Recent research also states that England has a backlog of 3.91 million homes, meaning that 340,000 new homes will need to be built annually until 2031.

 Blend Network lends on these properties because they saw a gap in the market.
 Surprisingly, these small developers creating affordable housing are being ignored by the banks because they don’t want to borrow enough!
 This is the kind of thing that can happen in the world of borrowing.
 If you want to borrow millions there are quite a few organisations interested in speaking to you, but if it’s a relatively small amount (a few hundred thousand pounds) then the banks shut their doors.

 Loan amounts at Blend Network recently have been £125,000 (to turn a guesthouse in Norwich into six flats), £300,000 (to help turn an empty office block in Norfolk into flats) and £450,000 (to part finance the costs of developing a site in Derrycrin, County Tyrone into 6 houses).